 Crowdin Enterprise integrates with the most popular Machine Translation (MT) engines such as Google Translator, Microsoft Translate, Amazon Translate, DeepL Translator, and Watson (IBM) Translator.

-You can also connect an MT engine of your choice and machine translations will be shown in the Editor as suggestions to assist your translators.
+You can also connect an MT engine of your choice, and machine translations will be displayed in the Editor as suggestions to assist your translators.

 Translation Memory (TM) stores source strings and their translations into different languages.
 Translation Memory is created for each Crowdin Enterprise project automatically.
 You can also upload files with your existing TMs to the project.